panta82/gallerize/README.md

 Create a media gallery straight from Windows Explorer or desktop context menu.

+Supported formats:
+- Image files: JPG, JPEG, PNG, GIF, BMP
+- Comic book archives: CBR, CBZ, CB7Z
+- Archives: ZIP, 7Z, RAR

+Archives are currently limited only to the files you select directly.
+Gallerize will not unpack archives that are inside directories you have selected.

 ### Usage:

 1. Right click on any file or directory or selection of items.
 Select Gallerize and decide whether to include subdirectories.